zubinchopra/portaldocs/portal-sdk/generated/portalfx-parts-overview.md

 <a name="overview-the-no-data-message"></a>
 ### The no-data message

 Sometimes parts are displayed for which no data is available.
-For example, an extension may display a teaser 'deployment history' that contains sample data, before a user has enabled deployments.
+For example, an extension may display a prototype 'deployment history' that contains sample data, previous to the time when the user  enables  deployments for the extension.
 To support this, part `container` objects use the `noDataMessage` property.

-The following example populates the part with sample data and set `noDataMessage` to a nonempty string.
+The following example populates the part with sample data and set `noDataMessage` to a non-empty string.

 ```ts
 container.noDataMessage("Enable deployments to see your history");
 ```

 In this example, the part is grayed-out and is non-interactive.
-The message is displayed over the part.
+The message is displayed on top of the part.
 To remove the message, set the `noDataMessage` value back to `null`.

-This feature is used to inform the user that the feature exists, although the part is not applicable because no data is available yet.
+This feature informs the user that the feature exists, although no data is available yet.
 If the extension needs to disable a part while the  data is loading, it should return a promise from the  `onInputsSet` method or use the `container.operations` queue.